American With No Medical Training Ran Center For Malnourished Ugandan Kids. 105 Died

 An American attitude

-Bach says she took in these complicated cases "not because we felt like it was fine.
+Bach says she took in these complicated cases "not because we felt like it was fine."
 But because there didn't seem to be a better place for them.

 "I mean I can tell you time and time again," she says to NPR, "taking kids to hospital after hospital, and them being like, 'meh — we don't really deal with malnutrition.
 Your best bet is to take them back to your nutrition center.'